 This is an outside activity!
 We pour water over different land uses to see the differences in infiltration and runoff of water.
 This program focuses on soil health related to above ground growth (like native plants, farming practices, and yard care).

 SWCD staff joins your classroom for 30-45 minutes to talk about worms and how they help keep the soil healthy.
 We bring the worms!
+This is a great lesson for younger students.

-Native Plants – [K-12] – Prepare to get muddy!
 Students will each make their own native seed start to take home.
-These mud balls are filled with native flowers and grasses that students can “fling” to grow their own natives.
+These starts are filled with native flowers and grasses that students can plant to grow their own natives.
 We’ll also talk about the importance of native species and what we can do to combat non-native invasive species.

 We also encourage you to use Project-Based Learning to incorporate conservation in the classroom.
 You supply the excitement and structure, then we’ll provide the background information and support.
 Topics that we can help you develop PBL plans for include (but are definitely not limited to!):